MerrybyPractice/java-quotes/README.md

 # java-quotes

-Java Quotes is a proof of concept json to java parser that utilizes Gson.
+Java Quotes is a proof of concept json to java parser utilizing Gson and the single responsibility principal.
 Reading from the native json file, it will return a random quote from a variety of individuals such as Tove Jansson, Miguel Ruiz, Patrick Ness, Dante Aligheri, and Paulo Coelho
 - among other notables.
 It will also accept external json files.